Home

 Adam-mini

-【Important notice!!!】 We are happy to anounce that we have updated Adam-mini to version 1.1.0 in PyPI (see here).
-This is a major update: based on more careful Hessian investigation of Transformers, we change the partition strategies for Values, attn_proj, MLPs, embedding, and the output layer.
-In particular, our new partition strategy for the embedding & output layer eliminates the need for Adam-mini to treat these these layers as special cases.
+【Important notice on Oct 18th 2024】 We are happy to anounce that we have updated Adam-mini to version 1.1.0 in PyPI (see here).
+This is a major update: based on a more careful investigation into the Hessian of Transformers, we change the partition strategies for Values, attn_proj, MLPs, embedding, and the output layer.
+In particular, our new partition strategy for the embedding & output layer eliminates the need to treat these these layers as special cases.
 As a result, Adam-mini now saves 50% memory over Adam for all models of any size (previously is 45% to 50% reduction for >1B models).
-The updated form of Adam-mini is shown in Algorithm 1 and the paper will be updated accordingly very soon.
+The updated form of Adam-mini is shown in Algorithm 1 and the paper is updated accordingly: Adam-mini: Use Fewer Learning Rates To Gain More.

 This repository contains the official PyTorch implementation of Adam-mini optimizer, a mini-version of Adam that achieves on-par or better performance than AdamW with 50% less memory footprint.